BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/navigate-the-portal.md

 ### 2. Page title

-Pages titles help users understand the purpose of each page and ensure relevant pages appear higher in search engine rankings.
+Page titles allow users to understand the purpose of each page and ensure relevant pages appear higher in search engine rankings.
+Titles displayed in the browser window give users a useful reference to easily find when switching between tabs in their web browser.

 <div class="image-container">